Package 'purrr'

 strict

 What should happen if simplification fails?
-If TRUE, it will error.
+If TRUE (the default) it will error.
 If FALSE and ptype is not supplied, it will return x unchanged.

 ptype